krys-tsuda/Live-Project/README.md

 <h4 id="challenges">Challenges</h4>
 <ul>
 <li>Advanced coding conepts such as datascraping and API were unknown to me at the start of this project.
-There was definitley pressure having to teach myself these concepts in a timely manner for the first time.
+There was pressure having to teach myself these concepts in a timely manner for the first time.
 Utilizing online resources, our communication platform, and other developers/project instructors helped me overcome this challenge.</li>
 <li>Developing a web application of this size and complexity was a first for me.
 Taking the time to map out how I wanted my pages to look and functionality required to accomplish tasks, I was able to break things down into simple steps completeing one at a time returning desired results.</li>
+<li>When problem solving I had to find creative solutions and be willing to pivot as needed.
+Facing roadblocks, I had to find another way to accomplish the same end result and realize my first idea isn't always the best. </li>
 </ul>